Sohail A. Siddiqui

 The Weight of Humanitarian Work

-Coping strategies vary—from social support and spirituality to harmful habits like alcohol and overwork (Young et al., 2018; Ozcan et al., 2021).
-Organizational programs can reduce anxiety and burnout, but many workers continue without such support (Fouchier et al., 2018).
+Coping strategies include social support, exercise, hobbies, and spirituality, while harmful coping includes alcohol, unhealthy eating, and overwork (Young et al., 2018; Ozcan et al., 2021).
+Organizational interventions, such as stress management programs, have been shown to reduce anxiety, depression, and PTSD among aid workers (Fouchier et al., 2018).

 Beyond Pakistan – A Global Struggle